jackyr/simple-chat-hub-extension/README.md

 - Can independently operate chat sessions in each platform window.
 - Supports light/dark theme switching.
 - Supports international language switching.
-- The plugin does not require registration and is free to use.
+- The extension does not require registration and is free to use.

 ### Install
 - [Recommended] Install from [Chrome Web Store](https://chromewebstore.google.com/detail/dpfkgaedamhcmkkgeiajeggihmfjhhlj)
 - Download install
-  1. Download the project ZIP file to your local computer and extract it to obtain the CRX file.
+  1. Download the project ZIP file to your local computer and extract it to obtain the CRX file
   2. Open the Chrome Extensions page (chrome://extensions/)
   3. Drag the CRX file to the Chrome Extensions page to complete the installation

 ### Instructions for Use
 - Please ensure that your network can access the official websites of AI model chat platforms normally.
-- For platforms that require login, please complete the login operation first before opening them from the plugin.
+- For platforms that require login, please complete the login operation first before opening them from the extension.

 ### Supported platform
 - [ChatGPT](https://chatgpt.com/)